Victoria’s Secret Model Alessandra Ambrosio Shows Off Amazing Body In Teeny Black Bikini

 Victoria’s Secret model Alessandra Ambrosio had a ball this past weekend.

-Photos published by TMZ show the supermodel having some fun in the sun with some pals in Los Angeles.
+Photos published by TMZ show the supermodel having some fun in the sun with her pals in Los Angeles.
 The brown-haired beauty looks like she is in her element as she walks around with a volleyball in hand.
-Though she looks a little sporty for her athletic day at the beach, the model looks equally as sexy.
+Though she looks a little sporty for her athletic day at the beach, the model also looks equally as sexy.

 Ambrosio shows off her toned physique in a skimpy black bikini that leaves little to the imagination.
 The black swimsuit bottoms tie at the sides and perfectly show off her long and lean legs.
-And the bikini top is equally as sexy as the bottoms with a low-plunging neckline that ties in the middle.
+And the bikini top is equally as sexy as the bottoms, with a low-plunging neckline that ties in the middle.
 Also on display are her toned abs and muscular arms.

 To complete her sexy look, she wears her hair in a high bun with a red bandana tied across her forehead to keep the hair out of her face.
-The mother of two also sports a pair of oversized black aviator sunglasses as well as silver earrings and a matching silver necklace.
-And when she wasn’t sporting her full-bikini, Alessandra covered up in a cream colored sweater.
-Judging by the pictures, it’s safe to say the she had a wonderful time on her sun-filled outing.
+The mother-of-two also sports a pair of oversized black aviator sunglasses, as well as silver earrings and a matching silver necklace.
+And when she wasn’t sporting her full-bikini, Alessandra covered up in a cream-colored sweater.
+Judging by the pictures, it’s safe to say that she had a wonderful time on her sun-filled outing.

 Alessandra Ambrosio Shows Off Her Amazing Body Playing Beach Volleyball https://t.co/O4glB4bQ8n pic.twitter.com/BTK62p2lkq